dptools/process_offsite_audio/README.md

 	* All other sites with any processing have done a single interview.
 * PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, and PronetGA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
 	* PronetOR has put the reviewed transcript in the wrong spot on Box, the others don't seem to have done any review at all.
+	* Note PronetLA has their second transcript awaiting the manual review right now.
+* PronetMT and PronetWU have had audio preprocessed and are currently awaiting transcription by TranscribeMe.

 As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed.
 Multiple interviews are unable to be pulled by Lochness - Kevin's email summary can be referred to for more information on these cases.
 There have also been cases of interviews pulled by Lochness but with naming issues that prevented the audio code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
 PronetPA and PronetNC are the two sites that actively have this latter problem.